ANALYSIS-G7 Russian oil price cap evolves from revenue squeeze to market anchor

 PRICE SPIKE AVOIDED

-Oil markets have shifted significantly since March when Russia's invasion of Ukraine sent prices soaring.
+Oil markets have shifted significantly since Russia's invasion of Ukraine on Feb.
+24 sent prices soaring.

 Internal Treasury estimates around that time had showed that global crude prices could exceed $150 with the EU embargo in place and no mitigating measures.